ysoftwareab/yplatform/README.md

 This means **removing differences between CI providers**.
 How many times did you postpone trying out another CI provider?
-How many times did you choose a provider based on previous experience, popularity, how easy it is to integrate, rather than based on whether it is the most appropriate for the job at hand?
+How many times did you choose a provider based on previous experience, popularity, how easy it is to integrate, rather than based on whether it is the most performant or the most appropriate for the job at hand?

 This means **consolidating best current practices**.
 How many times did you look up how to set up encryption in a `git` repository?
-How many times
+How many times did you reconfigure git with sane defaults or bump into CRLF/LF issues between system/developers?
+How many times did you configure or postpone altogether configuring a gitops flow?
+Env branches, tags, changelog creation, etc?

 This means **trying to make everything work the same everywhere**.
 Emphasis on **trying**.
 In reality, 100% the same is not possible.